Used EVs have never been cheaper. But are they a good deal?

 In August, plummeting prices sparked a 59 percent year-over-year surge in used EV sales, according to the research firm Cox Automotive.
 But the trend also begs the question whether even well-priced used EVs are a bad investment in an asset that will continue to depreciate at an alarming rate.
 Experts say that depends on the car, and on how the buyer would use it.

-The other piece of good news is that, although research, by Helveston and others, has shown that EVs depreciate much more quickly than gas-powered vehicles in the first two to three years; after that, the rates of decline converge and all cars lose value at a similar pace.
+Although research by Helveston and others has shown that EVs depreciate much more quickly than gas-powered vehicles in the first two to three years, the good news is that after that the rates of decline converge and all cars lose value at a similar pace.

 Incentives are another factor to consider.
-Right now an income-qualified buyer can get up to $4,000 federal tax credit on a used EV costing under $25,000, or as much as $7,500 for a new one.
-Many states, municipalities and utilities offer rebates as well.
-But the federal credits go away at the end of month, which could cause electric car prices to inch upwards.
-On the other hand, a loophole in those incentives led to a glut of leased electric vehicles, more than a million of which are set to hit the used market within the next few years -— which could exert downward pressure on prices.
+Right now an income-qualified buyer can get up to $4,000 federal tax credit on a used EV costing under $25,000 or as much as $7,500 for a new one.
+Many states, municipalities, and utilities offer rebates as well.
+But the federal credits go away at the end of month, which could cause electric car prices to inch upward.
+On the other hand, a loophole in those incentives led to a glut of leased electric vehicles — more than a million of which are set to hit the used market within the next few years, which could exert downward pressure on prices.
 It’s unclear how all those elements will interact.

 The bad news is that shopping for used EVs can be a bit of black box.